 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

 Core tip: A high prevalence of hepatitis C virus (HCV) infection has been reported in Ukraine and most of the Commonwealth of Independent States regions.
 The scarcity of adequate epidemiological data, the lack of national guidelines, and multiple socio-economic barriers hinder the effective management of HCV infection in these regions.
-The current consensus document intends to guide the clinicians and healthcare providers on the diagnosis; treatment; and pre-, on, and post-treatment assessment of HCV infection and thus help optimize the treatment outcomes in the region.
+The current consensus document intends to guide clinicians and healthcare providers on the diagnosis, treatment, and pre-, on-, and posttreatment assessment of HCV infection and to help optimize the treatment outcomes in the region.

 Colombo MG, Musabaev EI, Ismailov UY, Zaytsev IA, Nersesov AV, Anastasiy IA, Karpov IA, Golubovska OA, Kaliaskarova KS, AC R, Hadigal S. Consensus on management of hepatitis C virus infection in resource-limited Ukraine and Commonwealth of Independent States regions.
 World J Gastroenterol 2019; In press